-Appointed by House Speaker: Kathleen M. Dumais; one vacancy.
+Appointed by House Speaker: Kathleen M. Dumais; Michael E. Malone.

 Appointed by Dean, University of Baltimore School of Law: Michele M. Nethercott, J.D.